Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 #### totals
 This array holds the totals over the requested date range for the metrics in this report request.
 Reference the columnIds array in the columns object to understand what each item in the totals array represents.

-Exercise 4 - Changing the Dimension and Metric
+Section 1, Exercise 4 - Changing the Dimension and Metric
 -----
 1. Make sure that you have followed the steps in [Section 0 - Getting Started] [Accessing the Swagger Interface](../s0_getting_started#accessing-the-swagger-interface) and [Validate API Connectivity](../s0_getting_started#validate-api-connectivity)
 2. Scroll down and expand the **reports** section